rchain/rchain/comm/README.md

 ### Building with `sbt`

 The only up-front build-time requirement is [sbt](http://www.scala-sbt.org/download.html), which should be installed according to your platform.
-It, in turn, will download and include all depedencies for the system.
+It, in turn, will download and include all dependencies for the system.

 To build once `sbt` is installed, issue: